 The formula uses two sources of carbohydrates, Grain Sorghum and Millet.
 While not quite as preferred as some other carbohydrate providing ingredients, these are two very realistic options for those dogs with severe allergies associated with Peas and other legumes.
 Besides, the sum of carbohydrates provided by the portion of these two ingredients is modest and satisfactory for the majority of dogs.

 Hi-Pro Plus from Victor is another formula that we would highly recommend to those dog owners who are deeply concerned about Canine Dilated Cardiomyopathy or have a dog breed that is prone to Canine Dilated Cardiomyopathy.
-It could also be advantageous to other formulas suggested in this article as it is very affordable and cost-effective.
-Victor dog food comes in huge bags which can allow you to make use of economies of scale.
+Once again we ill mention that Victor could be advantageous when compared to other formulas in this article as it is very affordable and cost-effective.
+Victor use of huge bags allows them to make use of economies of scale.

 There are three recipes currently available for dogs in the Prey range, Trout, Angus Beef, and Turkey.
 The Prey range is a classic example of a limited ingredient formula and focuses on containing as few ingredients as possible to avoid irritation and allergies.
 Each of the three recipes core meat or fish ingredient is combined with Lentils, Tomato Pomace, and Canola Oil.